ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 The first entry that is added to the Append-only Log MUST be a Signed Statement including key material.
 The second set of entries are Signed Statements for additional domain-specific Registration Policy.
 The third set of entries are Signed Statements for Artifacts.
-From here on a Transparency Service is capable to check Signed Statements on registration via policy (that is at minimum key material and typically other Registration Policy) and is therefore in a reliable state to register Signed Statements about Artifacts or new Registration Policy.
+From here on a Transparency Service can check Signed Statements on registration via policy (that is at minimum key material and typically a Registration Policy) and is therefore in a reliable state to register Signed Statements about Artifacts or a new Registration Policy.

 ### Registration Policies